 This information also provided researchers with more freedom to conduct studies that helped develop our understanding of the benefits of cannabis.

-One such study was conducted by Dr. Mecholam and his team during the 1980s, where they investigated the potential application of CBD for the treatment of epilepsy as a hypnotic.
+One such study was conducted by Dr. Mecholam and his team during the 1980s, where they investigated the potential application of CBD for managing epilepsy as a hypnotic.

 In this study, Mecholam and his team administered a daily dose of 300mg CBD to a group of 8 subjects.

-After just four months of treatment, half of the subjects stopped having seizures altogether, while others exhibited a decrease in the frequency of theirs.
+After just four months, half of the subjects stopped having seizures altogether, while others exhibited a decrease in the frequency of theirs.

 As time has progressed, more research studies have taken place to reveal many other therapeutic applications of CBD, and people’s opinions towards the drug are changing fast.

 Many people struggle to understand the differences between marijuana and CBD, with some people even assuming that they are one and the same thing.

 This isn’t the case.